nrfconnect/sdk-nrfxlib/softdevice_controller/doc/bluetooth_coex_example_diagrams.rst

 3-Wire interface
 ****************

-This section contains example timing diagrams for each supported Bluetooth® Low Energy Link Layer state.
+This section contains example timing diagrams for each supported Bluetooth® Low Energy Link Layer role.
 The diagrams describe the coexistence interface's signal activity and the related radio activity.

 ..
 NOTE::